 By logging into your account through Outlook Web App (OWA), your UST email account can be accessed from the web anywhere in the world.
-You can also configure your email on your mobile device or tablet by following the instructions for Exchange Active Sync (EAS).
+You can also configure your email on your mobile device or tablet by following the instructions for Mobile Devices.

 Graduating from UST

 Your UST Email account is deactivated a year after your last active term with the university or due to graduation.
 Please visit our Graduation section for a checklist to verify that you are prepared for this transition.
 Although you will no longer have access to your current mailbox, the UST Alumni Association offers free email forwarding service.
 Check out the Alumni Association's website for more information.

 When your UST email gets close to its capacity, you will receive an email notification sent at 1am from the Exchange server.